-To develop a financial plan for your future, it's important for your Advisor to see a complete, 360 degree view of your financial picture, including how your retirement assets are integrated and work with one another.
+To develop a financial plan for your future, it's important for your advisor to see a complete, 360 degree view of your financial picture, including how your retirement assets are integrated and work with one another.
 If necessary, we work with tax professionals and attorneys in our network to advise you on specific aspects of your financial plan.

-At Freedom America we offer or can refer you to professionals providing the following services:
+At Freedom America we offer, or can refer you to professionals providing the following services:

 Retirement income plans are not just for the wealthy.
 As you near retirement, the traditional strategy has been to move growth-seeking products to more conservative fixed-income products.
-This may have worked fine back when retirement was only expected to last five to ten years.
+This may have worked well when retirement was only expected to last five to ten years.
 These days, however, people are living longer.
 It’s not unusual for someone retiring at age 65 to live to age 90 or longer.
 Consider that you may need to plan for your nest egg to last potentially 25 to 30 years.